Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

-To account for voltage sensitivity of real-world devices, voltage-dependent \acs{ZIP} (constant impedance, current and power) load models with specified power factors are used.
+To account for voltage sensitivity of real-world devices, voltage-dependent \acrshort{ZIP} (constant impedance, current and power) load models with specified power factors are used.
 Household loads are represented as a mixture of constant-impedance, constant-current and constant-power components (ZIP = 20\% / 10\% / 70\%) with a power factor of $\cos\varphi=0.98$.
-Private \ac{EV} charging is modeled predominantly as near-constant power (ZIP = 5\% / 5\% / 90\%, $\cos\varphi=0.99$), reflecting the power-electronics-controlled behavior of typical chargers.
-Heat-pump loads are modeled with ZIP = 10\% / 10\% / 80\% and $\cos\varphi=0.97$, representing slightly higher reactive power demand than household loads while still being dominated by constant-power behavior. \ac{PV} generation is modeled as active-power injection with $\cos\varphi=1.0$.
+Private \ac{EV} charging is modeled predominantly as near-constant power (ZIP = 5\% / 5\% / 90\%, $\cos\varphi=0.99$), consistent with the power-electronics-controlled behavior of typical chargers.
+Heat pump loads are modeled with ZIP = 10\% / 10\% / 80\% and $\cos\varphi=0.97$.
+Their reactive power demand is slightly higher than that of household loads, but constant-power behavior still dominates. \ac{PV} generation is modeled as active-power injection with $\cos\varphi=1.0$.
 Reactive power provision by inverters (e.g.\ $Q(U)$ or $\cos\varphi(P)$ control) is intentionally not considered in line with the passive business-as-usual assumption.